ublue-os/website/docs/blog/posts/bazzite-buzz-06.md

 While we're on the topic of media coverage, special thanks to everyone who has made a video or written an article about Bazzite.
 We are humbled by all of the support from our community and are grateful for those promoting the project.

-## Closing Thoughts, Fedora 39 Testing, and Survey
+## Closing Thoughts, Fedora 39 Testing, Bluefin, and Survey

 We are nearing the 2.0 release of Bazzite.
 It has been both a bumpy yet exciting ride few months releasing Bazzite out into the wild.
 Our goal is to have Bazzite remain a very stable and consistent experience across different hardware and configurations when the Fedora 39 builds are out.
 We had fixed edge-case scenarios and issues that had gone overlooked for the last three months.
 However, one of the major issues that has plagued Bazzite since we released ISOs is Fedora's installer not cooperating with our OCI image method.
 Please check our [FAQ](https://universal-blue.org/images/bazzite/FAQ/#i-am-having-issues-installing-bazzite-onto-my-hardware) if you have issues installing Bazzite.